 After a minute or two, the noodles will start squeaking.
 That’s when you know they are ready.

 Shirataki can also be made into rice.
-One of the leading brands is Miracle Rice.
+One of the leading brands of shirataki rice, also known as konjac rice, is Miracle Rice.

 Although you enjoy shiratake rice plain as a side dish, there are amazing low-carb recipes you’ll want to try it in.
 Here’s a few of our family favorites from Low Carb Yum: